Laszlo-ArchitectsPalette/Millennial/pages/about.md

 the backdrop of daily life, with the power to enhance experiences and uplift communities.
 Success is measured not just by project completion but through the small victories and collaborative achievements along the way.
-An enduring piece of advice that guides him is the importance of listening—truly listening—to others, as it provides invaluable perspectives and insights.
+An enduring piece of advice that guides me is the importance of listening—truly listening—to others, as it provides invaluable perspectives and insights.